 Approximate Distance: 40 km

-Golf at Kauri Cliffs offers dramatic cliffside holes, and a world-class course set amid lush coastal landscapes
+Play 18 holes at Kauri Cliffs with dramatic cliffside holes, a world-class course set amid lush coastal landscapes

 Playing a round of golf at Kauri Cliffs is a breathtaking experience, where 15 of the 18 holes offer panoramic views of the Pacific Ocean, and six holes are dramatically perched along cliffs that plunge to the sea.
 Designed by David Harman, this par-72 championship course weaves through lush forests, marshes, and rolling farmland, providing both a challenging game and stunning scenery.
 Ranked among the world’s top golf courses, Kauri Cliffs combines exceptional design with unparalleled natural beauty.